bamlab/flow-navigator/readme.md

 - `progress`: A number indicating the progress through the flow.
 It is calculated as the ratio of the current index to the total number of routes.
 - `canGoToPreviousStep`: A boolean indicating whether navigation to a previous step is possible.
 - `canGoToNextStep`: A boolean indicating whether navigation to the next step is possible.

-#### Helpers
-- `goToNextStep`: To navigate to the next step in the flow, based on the order of the screens in the navigation flow.
-- `goToPreviousStep`: To navigate to the previous step in the flow, based on the order of the screens in the navigation flow.
-- `quitFlow`: To exit the flow.

 ## Contributing
 Pull requests and feature suggestions are more than welcome!